Hibernia Reit property values rise 4% in six months to €1.33bn

 1 Sir John Rogerson’s Quay has been let to software multinational Hubspot.

-The value of real estate investment trust Hibernia Reit’s properties rose almost 4 per cent to €1.33 billion in the six months to September 30th, figures just released show.
+Real estate investment trust Hibernia Reit’s shares rose in Dublin on news that the value of its properties increased almost 4 per cent to €1.33 billion in the six months to September 30th.

-The news comes as the Dublin-listed company confirms that it has let one of its new developments, 1 Sir John Rogerson’s Quay, to software multinational Hubspot.
+The news came as the Dublin-listed company confirmed that it had let one of its new developments, 1 Sir John Rogerson’s Quay, to software multi-national, Hubspot.

 Hibernia said on Tuesday that the value of its properties rose 3.9 per cent to €1.33 billion in the six-month period, the first half of its financial year.